Oswatik/JOKER/README.md

-## Joker!
+# Joker!

+Wanna comeup with something funny?
+Wanna be cool one in the friend group?
+Wanna pass your time with sense of humour?
+There must be someone looking out for you in these cases...

-Wanna comeup with something funny on something??
-Here's JOKER, a llama2 powered langchain application for your help.
+Here's **JOKER**, a llama2 powered langchain application for your help.

 ![Screenshot 2024-04-02 124005](https://github.com/Oswatik/JOKER/assets/100439173/f0ad7d22-8e7f-43fb-aa96-4d2b69e24773)

-Sometimes its retarded.

-# Built using:
+Fig :- Sometimes it show retarded answers but pretty funny otherwise.

+## Tech Used:
 Python
 Lanchain
 fastapi
 Langserve
 uvicorn

 Clone the repo and run locally incase you want to have some fun with it.